kadena-community/bigolchungus/README.md

 sudo systemctl start kadena-miner@0 # Make the miner start running now on GPU 0
 ```

+For running the miner on a different GPU, just change the number after the `@` in the above commands.

+To check the logs, run `journalctl -u kadena-miner@<gpu-id>`

 ## Issues

   * Each GPU currently takes a full CPU core.
 If you wish to run 2 GPUs, you must have at least 2 CPU cores available.